On this page

 Chance for Change logo

-The Chance for Change logo was designed by Council members and reflects their shared values, identity and commitment to creating positive change.
-Inspired by the tree of life, the design symbolises growth, strong foundations, and the important work happening beneath the surface.
-It was also chosen as a widely recognised symbol that many people feel a personal connection to.
+The Chance for Change logo was designed by group members and reflects their shared values, identity and commitment to creating positive change.

 BARRY’s Vibe Check